Evident-Industrial/NDE_Open_File_Format/site/docs/json-metadata/setup/data-model/specimens.md

-# Specimens related arrays and objects
+# Specimen Related Arrays and Objects

 ## **specimens** array

-The **specimens** array lists the specimens on which the inspection is carried on.
+The **specimens** array lists the specimens on which the inspection is performed.

 <table>
 <thead>